8 Critical Pipeline Safety Precautions to Consider

 While working with heavy equipment such as pipelines, always use the correct handling procedures.
 Operators must adhere to manufacturer recommendations for equipment handling and avoid overloading.
 Where necessary, use mechanical aids, e.g., when lifting heavy, suspended loads such as pipelines and fittings to prevent back injury.
 Before carrying out any activity, prepare a Job Hazard Analysis (JHA).
 This document will inform all employees of the risks involved in carrying out a specific task to enable them to stay safe at all times.
 OSHA has several safety standards for correct manual and machine-assisted lifting procedures.

 An essential safety precaution for working on pipelines is not to operate pipelines beyond their Maximum Operating Pressure (MOP) for extended periods.
 Carrying out pipeline pressure testing above a pipeline’s pressure rating can compromise its integrity.
 Always follow written test procedures specified by manufacturers to stay within safe limits.

 Trust NiGen for Reliable Pipeline Services

 Contact NiGen’s team of professionals for pipeline maintenance services such as pneumatic testing, purging, leak detection, and chemical cleaning.
-Additionally, we provide industrial nitrogen generators for on-demand and cost-effective supply of high-purity nitrogen for the oil and gas industry.
+Additionally, we provide on-site nitrogen generators for on-demand and cost-effective supply of high-purity nitrogen for the oil and gas industry.